 Most kids are fascinated to discover the plants and creatures that grow, creep, crawl, hop, and fly – often unnoticed and right under our noses as we go about our busy lives.
-My daughter has been astonished to see that the maple tree in our backyard is taller and its trunk is thicker than it was last summer.
+My daughter has been astonished to see that the maple tree is taller and its trunk is thicker than it was last summer.
 My son has been enjoying the changes in the dandelions as they change from flower to seed.
 Emily Carter reminded us a few week ago that it is time well spent to pick up that interesting rock or pebble and examine it further.

 If you have no green spaces near you can still observe the clouds in the sky, the phases the moon moves through each night, the changing daily weather.
 Grow plants on your balcony or your windowsill and seek out local botanical gardens.